Hufid/Hufid/README.md

 # Hello!

 I am interested in game development.
 Currently, I am making games in the Godot Engine.
 I also have some experience with making Unity games.
+For game dev, I have been learning software like Blender, Audacity, Krita and FL Studio.

 <!--
 - 🔭 I’m currently working on ...